d2l-ai/d2l-en/chapter_computational-performance/hybridize.md

 ### Computing Performance

 To demonstrate the performance improvement gained by the use of symbolic programming, we will compare the computation time before and after calling the `hybridize` function.
-Here we time 1000 `net` model computations.
-The model computations are based on imperative and symbolic programming, respectively, before and after `net` has called the `hybridize` function.
+Here we time 1000 `net` model computations based on imperative and symbolic programming, respectively.

 ```{.python .input}
 def benchmark(net, x):